 For some, car protection plans can bring peace of mind and provide a financial safety net.
 For others, extended warranties may be an unnecessary expense.
 When deciding whether you should purchase extra vehicle coverage, consider your car’s reliability and what your cost options are.

 The best place to start is to figure out how much a plan might cost you.
-You can start comparing free quotes from the industry’s highest-rated warranty providers below.
+You can start comparing free quotes from the industry’s highest-rated warranty providers above.

 What is a Car Protection Plan?